-Figure 4-4: Save/Save As the experiment by clicking on File
+Figure 4-4: Save/Save As an experiment by clicking on File

-A save pop-up window appears which contains Experiment Name, Description for the experiment, Workspace Path.
+A save pop-up window appears which asks the user to input an Experiment Name and Description for the experiment.
+The workspace path is also shown in the window.